 Project Green Challenge (October)

 Teens Turning Green hosts its annual challenge each October.
 This powerful, diverse and far reaching movement is a global call to action for high school and college students, to raise awareness about conscious living, informed consumption, and the collective impact of individual actions.
 Our goal is to inspire youth to transition from conventional to conscious living, take action, and sustain a healthy planet.
-Past years of PGC have engaged around 3,000 students representing 500 campuses in 50 states and 33 countries.
+Past years of PGC have engaged over 3,000 students representing 500 campuses in 50 states and 40 countries.
 It is an extraordinary month as we observe powerful, dynamic, passionate young leaders emerging worldwide.

 Green University (November)